tomster12/wire-js/README.md

 Small javascript utility for imitating reactivity with minimal implementation and bloat.

+Intended to work HTML first - you define the components that you want to react in the HTML directly.

 ## Guide

 Import `wire.js` in a `<script>` inside html `<body>`: